isikyus/defenders-of-kathrakopolis/README.md

 Deity-specific feats, traits, etc. are more of a problem;
 talk to me if you want to take one of those.

+### Traits

+PCs get two traits each.

+All the normal PF traits are available, except those with setting-specific restrictions
+(like worshipping a particular deity, or being a member of a particular organisation).

+I'm also willing to add campaign traits;
+if you want an unusual trait effect, or want to take a trait with setting restrictions, let me know and I'll see what I can work out.

 ## House Rules

 I'm using a couple of house rules to produce a superhero